rehierl/html-outliner/readme.md

 html-outliner-impl
 ===============

-The goal of this repository is to get a clear understanding of HTML's outline algorithm by implementing it using JavaScript and Node.js.
+The goal of this repository was to get a clear understanding of HTML's outline algorithm by trying to implement it using JavaScript and Node.js.

 * [Algorithm.js](./src/Algorithm.js) is the main source file.

-I now consider this attempt a **failure** since the "official" outline algorithm, as defined in 2017-07-06, can only be considered broken.
+I now consider this attempt a **failure** since the official algorithm, as defined in 2017-07-06, has several severe issues.

-However, I intend to use the source code in this repository once I have a design that deserves to get implemented.
+( Archived until there is a design that deserves to get implemented ... )

 ## Main Features